The algebraic structures of social organizations: the operad of cooperative games: Introduction

 \begin{theoremintro}[Theorem \ref{thm: iso comtriass et operade}] The Möbius transform defines a canonical isomorphism of operads

 where $\mathbb{G}$ denotes the operad of cooperative games. \end{theoremintro}

 As a direct consequence, we obtain an explicit presentation of the operad of all cooperative games by generators and relations.
-Concretely, we show that any player can be obtained as a sum of iterated compositions of the $2$-player dictator games and the $2$-player bargaining game.
+Concretely, we show that any cooperative game with $n$-players can be obtained as a sum of iterated compositions of the $2$-player dictator games and the $2$-player bargaining game (in a non-unique way).
 Let us also mention that this isomorphism restricts to an isomorphism of suboperad between the suboperad of additive games and the permutative operad of Example \ref{example: permutative operad}.
-We also show that this isomorphism extends to non-necessarily grounded games (where one does not impose that the value of the empty set is zero), where on the other side we have the operad encoding a \textit{unital} version of commutative triassociative algebras.